Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-5/lecture-materials/intro-to-mongodb.md

 ## Create, Read, Update and Delete Documents
 We've been creating, reading, updating and deleting our 'data' in our Express apps.
 Now let's learn how to do it using Mongo.

-Remember: users are not going to open a Mongo shell and type everything we're going to type.
-We'll eventually be building apps to interact with our database.

 <br>
 <br>